ronak-007/sql-lock/README.md

 ```
  - MysqlURI - MySQL connection string
  - TTL - Default timeout for your locks (in ms)

+This will automatically create a table named `locks` in the database.

 ### Code
 ```Javascript
 const sqlLock = require('sql-lock');